junrui-liu/patina/src/introduction.md

 [Chapter 2](./ref.md) describes the language more formally, specifying the syntax, dynamic semantics, and static semantics of each language construct.

-[Chapter 3](./setup/setup.md) walks you through setting up OCaml on your computer, which you will need for the programming projects, described in [Chapter 4](./projects/projects.md).
-The projects build on each other, and in the end you will have a complete, optimizing compiler that can translate any valid Patina program down to x86 assembly, which your computer will be able to execute.
+[Chapter 3](./setup/setup.md) walks you through setting up OCaml on your computer, which you will need for the programming assignments, described in [Chapter 4](./assignments/assignments.md).
+The assignments build on each other, and in the end you will have a complete, optimizing compiler that can translate any valid Patina program down to x86 assembly, which your computer will be able to execute.